Line 6 Finch West: Implementation

 In early September 2025, Metrolinx transferred operational control of Line 6 to the TTC.
 The TTC's transit control centre at the Hillcrest Complex became responsible for the line's operation.
 Mosaic Transit Group continued to maintain the line.
 Starting the weekend of September 20, the TTC planned to begin a 30-day revenue demonstration test without passengers.
-Up to 15 trains would operate every five minutes during peak hours, and every 7–10 minutes during off-peak hours.
+Up to 15 trains would operate every five minutes during peak hours, and every seven to ten minutes during off-peak hours.
 In late October, Metrolinx announced that the 30-day test had been successfully completed and that the line would be turned over to the TTC no later than November 3.
-As of 23 October 2025, the TTC had yet to announce an opening date.
+On November 24, 2025, the TTC officially announced that the line would open on December 7, 2025.